 In the Main Menu, choose Alarms > Flow Alarms > Flow > Min or Max.

 Concentration Alarms

-The Concentration Alarms submenu allows the user to view and set the 24hour average PM and instant PM concentration alarm parameters.
+The Concentration Alarms submenu allows the user to view and set the 24hour average concentration and the instant concentration for PM, SHARP, and nephelometer alarm parameters.

-• In the Main Menu, choose Alarms > Conc Alarms.
+In the Main Menu, choose Alarms > Conc Alarms.